18 Creative Wrapping Ideas for Homemade Food Gifts

 Glass Milk Jugs

 Pour homemade Irish cream or your favorite holiday drinks inside decorated milk jugs.
 Make it a showstopping presentation by placing filled milk jugs inside a ribbon-wrapped metal bucket.
+This milk jug set from Amazon comes with four containers—perfect for mixing and matching different festive sips.
 Looking for a kid-friendly sipper?
-This peppermint white hot chocolate recipe will serve up smiles.
+Peppermint white hot chocolate will serve up smiles.

 Exploding Takeout Box

-These foldable boxes aren’t just for your favorite takeout recipes anymore!
+Foldable boxes aren’t just for your favorite takeout recipes anymore!
 Keep the box popped open for an exploding effect or slip the box tabs on top and tie up this mint chocolate bark with ribbon or yarn.
 Maybe even slip a homemade ornament (or two!) onto the bow for extra Christmas cheer.
+Put these foldable boxes from Amazon to good use by using them as favor boxes, leftover containers or serving popcorn on movie night.

 Paper-Topped Mason Jars

-Ditch the metal lid for something a bit homier.
+Ditch the metal lid on top of your mason jar for something a bit homier.
 Cover the top of this cranberry recipe with brown paper or a vintage tea towel and tightly fasten with a rubber band or ribbon.
 Personalize it by writing and drawing on the top with a fine-tip pen.

 Wooden Serving Trays

-One of our favorite food wrapping ideas is this modern take.
-Snag a beautiful wooden tray to display your finest baked creations (because after all, your gift wrap needs to be just as amazing as your baking skills).
+One of our favorite food wrapping ideas is this modern take on packaging an edible gift.
+Snag this rustic wooden tray from Sur la Table to display your finest baked creations (because after all, your gift wrap needs to be just as amazing as your baking skills).
 Finally, rest the macadamia nut loaves on a piece of wax paper and tie with a piece of twine.